pmndrs/drei/README.md

   camera?: PerspectiveCamera | OrthographicCamera
   /** DOM element to connect to, default to the state's `gl` renderer */ domElement?: HTMLElement
+  /** Reference this CameraControls instance as state's `controls` */ makeDefault?: boolean
 }
 ```